Researchers continue to learn what causes asthma. It is not entirely understood. The following things play a part:

 Talk with teachers and school administrators about indoor air quality, allergens, and irritants in the school.

 Ensure your child's emotional well-being by reassuring that asthma doesn't have to slow him or her down or make him or her different from other children.

 Be honest with your child about asthma.
 Remember, as your child grows, that independence is an important goal.
 Children with asthma don't want to be different, yet they need guidance and supervision.

 Toddlers.
 This age group relies completely on the parents.
 These children understand little about asthma.
 The most important factor with this age group is to try to make medication time a fun one, while stressing the importance of taking the medications.
 Let the children assist in any way possible.

 School-age.
 These children have an increased ability to understand asthma.
-They should be taught about their medications and how to avoid their triggers.
+They should be taught about their medicines and how to avoid their triggers.
 They should begin to monitor their own symptoms.

 Adolescents.
-Often, adolescents resist taking chronic medications, don't like restrictions, and don't want to be different.
+Often, adolescents resist taking chronic medicines, don't like restrictions, and don't want to be different.
 Involve adolescents in every aspect of asthma management.
-They should help with goal setting and help decide which medications work best.
+They should help with goal setting and help decide which medicines work best.
 An asthma care "contract" can be used.
 It should allow for self-care while allowing overall parental supervision.

 Having asthma doesn't mean having less fun than other adolescents.
 It is important for your adolescent to tell his or her friends about his or her triggers.